Cynthia definitely comes from a strong musical heritage.

 In the past several years, Cynthia has seen her writing change to a more Texas, Red Dirt feel that is evident in her first T3R Charts top 50 single "Barstool Queen."
 And she is excited that her last single release "Too Country For That" made an even bigger impact as it reached the 40's on the T3R Charts!
 It's a song that brings forth the values and integrity associated with a country mindset and lifestyle.

-Cynthia looks forward to having a chance to interact with her fans in person and online on her Facebook lives as she shares her music with anyone that will listen.
+Cynthia looks forward to having a chance to interact with her fans in person and online on her Facebook lives on "Tune In Tuesday" as she shares her music with anyone that will listen.
 You can find events on her Facebook page.